usachev-dev/tercio-builder/README.md

 `npm run lint`                  | Lint code
-`npm run translations:extract`  | Extract strings from code and templates to `src/app/translations/template.json` `npm run docs`                  | Display project documentation
+`npm run translations:extract`  | Extract strings from code and templates to `src/app/translations/template.json` `npm run docs`                  | Display project documentation `npm run pwa`                   | Compile pwa with a service worker, ready to deploy `firebase serve`                | Serve app locally with firebase from 'dist' folder `firebase serve`                | deploy app to the producion server

 When building the application, you can specify the target environment using the additional flag `--env <name>` (do not forget to prepend `--` to pass arguments to npm scripts).